benjolitz/celerybeatredis/README.md

+# About this fork

+This project has been forked off and will have bugfixes necessary for continued use in a Celery 3.x cluster.

 # Project Status

 Because of the busy of work, I doesn't got much time on this time, and one major reason is now I am programming with Java...